adorsys/keycloak-config-cli/README.md

 ### Docker

-The docker tag `master` points to the latest commit on the master branch.
+The docker tag `latest` points to the latest availible release while `master` points to the latest commit on the master branch.

 #### Docker run